-Sydney Airport is Airport Carbon Accredited by Airports Council International (ACI) under its carbon standard for airports, as part of the airport’s ongoing commitment to environmental sustainability.
-In order to achieve certification at Level 1 (Mapping) of Airport Carbon Accreditation, Sydney Airport had to map the various sources of CO2 emissions on the airport site and then have its specific carbon footprint independently verified.
-It also had to provide details of its carbon management processes.
+We're Airport Carbon Accredited by Airports Council International (ACI) under its carbon standard for airports, as part of our ongoing commitment to environmental sustainability.
+In order to achieve certification at Level 3 (Optimisation), we were required to map the sources of carbon emissions for the whole airport, reduce our own carbon footprint and engage with our business partners to support their efforts to reduce carbon emissions.

-Sydney Airport recognises its responsibility to manage the airport site in an environmentally sustainable manner for the benefit of people in Sydney, NSW and Australia.
+We recognised the need to manage our airport site in an environmentally sustainable manner for the benefit of people in Sydney, NSW and Australia.
 This responsibility extends to all our staff, airport tenants and other stakeholders.

 Master Plan 2033